 Upstream Bandwidth.
-Select the bandwidth to be used from the drop-down menu.
 This setting allows you to limit the outgoing bandwidth for the QoS policies in use, so you can control how much bandwidth a particular application is allowed to use.
+The default value is 0.

 Device Priority

 Enter the name of your network device in the Device name field, enter its MAC Address, then select its priority from the drop-down menu.